ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ### DHFS:
 The DHFS is a new service that is operated by the Data Hubs for the purpose of performing file validation and re-encryption, and to keep file ingest in general as a federated operation.
 The DHFS operates two instances: a client instance, which performs the interrogation work and is always running; and a cleanup instance, which runs at some interval and deletes files from the `interrogation` bucket once they've been copied to permanent storage.
+One crucial thing to note here is that the DHFS is not connected to an event stream, and so has no direct knowledge of the information conveyed by the events in GHGA Central's event stream.
+The DHFS primarily interacts with FIS's REST API in order to get that information, which is limited to only what the DHFS needs to operate.

 #### DHFS Interrogator (primary instance)